Direct: (214) 469-9009

 Case Law.
 These types of arguments are inappropriate in a special exception, and may be defeated by reminding the court that plaintiff’s petition need only satisfy a notice pleading standard.
 See Roark v.
 Allen, 633 S.W.2d 804, 810 (Tex.
 1982) (“A petition is sufficient if it gives fair and adequate notice of the facts upon which the pleader bases his claim.
 The purpose of this rule is to give the opposing party information sufficient to enable him to present a defense.”).
 Additionally, filing an amended petition to address any of the defendant’s arguments that might be valid moots the special exceptions and will force the defendant to respond to the more recent, amended petition with either an answer or a renewed special exception.
 See Wang v.
 Univ. of Tex. at Austin, No. 04-13-00065-CV, 2013 Tex.
 App.
 LEXIS 12507 at *6 (Tex.
 App.–San Antonio Oct.
 9, 2013, no pet. hist.) (amended petition mooted special exceptions).

 We are a team of former prosecutors and experienced trial attorneys that serve clients in federal litigation across the country.
-Among many other courts, we handle complex healthcare and business litigation for clients in New York, Florida, Louisiana, California, Texas, and Washington D.C. with our combined experienced of close to 300 trials personally handled throughout our careers.
-Clients interested in learning more about our civil litigation practice should contact the following attorneys directly to find out how we can help resolve your litigation dispute.
+Among many other courts, we handle complex healthcare and business litigation for clients in New York, Florida, Louisiana, Texas, and Washington D.C. with our combined experienced of close to 300 trials personally handled throughout our careers.
+Clients interested in learning more about our civil litigation practice should contact one of our attorneys directly to find out how we can help resolve your litigation dispute.

 If you have questions about Texas jurisdiction or face challenges regarding personal jurisdiction in Texas courts, you should contact the experienced attorneys at Oberheiden & McMurrey, LLP.
 Get a free and confidential consultation and benefit from talking to our trial attorneys and former federal and state prosecutors.